shy982/Automated-Human-Tracking-AI/README.md

 ## Important Updates to Repo

-Home Page & View CCTV Footage Pages have been completed by KC Several CSS, PHP and image files have been added, Update your local repo with latest code and verify.
+Home Page & View CCTV Footage Pages have been completed.
-### VP & CA Refer Open Issue #2
+Several CSS, PHP and image files have been added, Update your local repo with latest code and verify.

 Repo contains all required files for completion of local setup of gods-eye